dedale-fet/Distributed-Learning-Toolbox/Distributed Space Variant Deconvolution/README.md

 This folder implements the Dedale distributed learning architecture for solving the space variant deconvolution of a large-scale stack of galaxy survey images.

-The original Python library (for standalone execution over a small number of stacked images) is available [here](https://github.com/sfarrens/sf_deconvolve).
+The current version of this module is compliant to the original Python library (for standalone execution over a small number of stacked images) which is available [here](https://github.com/sfarrens/sf_deconvolve).

 ## Prerequisities and dependencies